crossplane/crossplane/docs/introduction/packages.md

 An `Inactive` package revision attempts to become the _owner_ of all resource it installs.
-There can be an arbitrary number of owners of a resource, so multiple `Inactive` revisions and a single `Active` revisions can exist for a resource.
+There can be an arbitrary number of owners of a resource, so multiple `Inactive` revisions and a single `Active` revision can exist for a resource.
 Importantly, an `Inactive` package revision will not perform any auxiliary actions (such as creating a `Deployment` in the case of a `Provider`), meaning we will not encounter a situation where two revisions are fighting over